hipspay/Merchant-Protocol-Contracts/README.md

 ### For MTO Controller

 1. `withdrawMTO()`
-   - Withdraws accumulated MTO tokens from the contract.
+   - Withdraws accumulated MTO tokens from the contract into a MTO staking contract.

 ## Reputation System